 30+ At-Home Self Care Ideas

 Go out of your way to give someone a compliment

 It’s hard not to feel great after giving someone a compliment–it’s a proven fact!
 Complimenting doesn’t just benefit the receiver of the compliment, it boosts the happiness of the complimenter, too!
-Whether it’s someone you pass on the street or taking the time to text a friend, send a compliment into the universe today.
+Whether it’s someone you pass on the street on the way to the polls, taking the time to thank a poll worker for volunteering, the Barista at Starbucks–whatever!